ethereum/portal-hive/docs/overview.md

 When the simulator requests a client instance, the hive controller launches a new docker container using the built client image.
 The client container entry point receives configuration through environment variables and files provided by the simulator.
-Depending on this configuration data, the client entry point configures the client's genesis state and imports the test chain (if provided).
 The client is now expected to launch its network endpoints for RPC and p2p communication.

 When the client has finished starting, the simulator program communicates with it on the RPC and p2p endpoints.
 More than one client may be launched, and the clients can also